JeyDotC/HirudOplus-DoctrineDataAccess/README.md

-In order to get your entities detected by doctrine, those must be located in the entities folder of your applications, that is, if you have an application named MyApp your entities must be in the MyApp/Models/Entities folder and must be in the
+In order to get your entities detected by doctrine, those must be located in the entities folder of your applications, that is, if you have an application named MyApp your entities must be in the MyApp/Models/Entities folder and must be under the
 ```MyApp\Models\Entities``` namespace.

 To know more about entities configuration look at [here](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/basic-mapping.html)